Anger – Bitterness – Forgiveness

 Wayne W. Dyer has in one of his books given a parable on what will happen if you have been bitten by a poisonous snake.
 There are two causes of pain.
 One is the bite itself which can’t be undone.
 You were bitten and it hurt and you have marks after the vipers bite.
 And so you learn to avoid vipers in the future.

 The other cause of pain is the poison which now is spreading in you.
 That is the killer!
 Usually no one will die of the bite itself.
 It is the chock after the bite, when the poison is spreading through the body, that is the killing factor.
 The same is true for fear and hate.
 Something unfortunate has happened.
 It can’t be undone in your physical world.
 But wounds can heal and situations can change.
-The factor which then for long times can injure your systems will instead be your anger and your hate which remain in you long after the initial damage is overcome.
+The factor which then for long times can injure your systems may instead be your anger and your hate which remain in you long after the initial damage is overcome.
 Only you have the ability to drive out this mental poison from your mind.
 Remember the words of Buddha: ”You will not be punished for your anger, your anger will punish you”.